davidetalon/davidetalon.github.io/index.md

 - **Machine Learning:** deep learning, representation learning, causality.

 ## News
+- **[Jan 2024]** Our recent work "Towards the Reusability and Compositionality of Causal Representations" has been accepted at CLeaR as an Oral!
 - **[Oct 2023]** Our recent work "Towards the Reusability and Compositionality of Causal Representations" has been accepted at CRL@NeurIPS23.
 - **[Jan 2023]** Visiting [INDELab](http://indelab.org) @UvA to work on Causal Representation Learning with Prof. [Sara Magliacane](http://saramagliacane.github.io)
 - **[Jun 2022]** Our work "GANzzle: Reframing jigsaw puzzle solving as a retrieval task using a generative mental image" has been accepted to ICIP 2022.